cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/additional-options/certificate-signing-requests.md

 <Aside type="note">

-Account-level CSRs are only available to Enterprise customers who have purchased an account-level subscription for [Advanced Certificate Manager](/edge-certificates/advanced-certificate-manager).
+At the moment, CSRs are only available to Enterprise customers who have purchased an account-level subscription for [Advanced Certificate Manager](/edge-certificates/advanced-certificate-manager).

 </Aside>

+## Types of CSRs

+You can create two types of CSRs:

+- **Zone-level**: Meant only for sign certificates associated with the current zone.
+- **Account-level**: Meant for organizations that issue certificates across multiple domains.

-## Generate a CSR
+## Create and use a CSR

 To create a CSR:

 1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and an application.
 1. Navigate to **SSL/TLS** > **Edge Certificates**.
 1. On **Certificate Signing Request (CSR)**, click **Generate**.
+1. Choose a **Scope** (only [certain customers](#types-of-csrs) can choose **Account**.
 1. Enter relevant information on the form and click **Create**.

 To use a CSR: